clkao/docker-postgres-plv8/README.md

 Points to the latest release available of Postgres stable with compatible plv8 installed.
 Occasionally pre-release versions will be included.

-### `clkao/postgres-plv8:<postgresVersion>-<plv8Version>`
+### `clkao/postgres-plv8:<majorPostgresVersion>-<plv8Version>`

-Points to the latest release available of Postgres `<postgresVersion>` with the latest release available of plv8 `<plv8Version>` installed.
+Points to the latest release available of Postgres `<majorPostgresVersion>` with the latest release available of plv8 `<plv8Version>` installed.

 ## Supported Docker versions

-This image is officially supported on Docker version 17.09, with support for older versions provided on a best-effort basis.
+This image is officially supported on Docker version 19.03, with support for older versions provided on a best-effort basis.

 ## License